dieseld23/MyQ-ESP8266/README.md

 This project is (attempting) to make a library for the ESP8266 for MyQ devices (i.e garage door openers).

 Initial code was based on the [MyQ-API](https://github.com/thomasmunduchira/myq-api) written in javascript.
+Using [json-streaming-parser2](https://github.com/mrfaptastic/json-streaming-parser2) to parse the stream as the return data is too much for the ESP to use ArduinoJSON.

 I mainly started this so I could use [the ESP-8266-AC-Control-Ext](https://github.com/dieseld23/ESP8266-AC-Controller-Ext) project and disable heating or cooling when the garage door is open.
 But I figured I'd try to make a library that can be reused.